Trichocereus Pachanoi / San Pedro Cactus Cuttings Mixed Sizes

 Trichocereus Pachanoi / Echinopsis Pachanoi / San Pedro Cactus Cuttings Mixed Sizes

-All are eager to grow. healthy and rooted.
-Some are fully rooted in the pots while others have just rooted.
+All are eager to grow, healthy, and rooted.
+Some are fully rooted in the pots while others have just began rooting.

 S - 2.5", 2", 1", 2", 3.5", 5.5"